Gibbatron/Gibbatron.github.io/rnaseq-course-d3.md

   - ```SAMPLE/quant.sf```: Salmon transcript-level quantification of the sample, including feature length, effective length, TPM, and number of reads.

 ---
 ## nf-core/differentialabundance pipeline
 ---
 ---

 Required files:

-**resources/diff-abundance-samplesheet.csv**
+---
+#### resources/conditions.csv
+---
+---

+- This file is not required by the pipeline, but is instead required by the script that I have written which runs the pipeline at the end.
+- This file contains the sample ID's and the corresponding condition information.
+- I have created this file already for you, as to edit it may take you some time and head scratching.
+- If you open the file by left-clicking, you will see that we are just using the cell line names as the condition information.
+- When we run the pipeline, this file is merged with the first 4 columns from the `samplesheet.csv` file to create a new samplesheet that is needed for this pipeline to run.

+---
+#### resources/diff-abundance-samplesheet.csv
+---
+---

+- This file is similar to the `samplesheet.csv` file that we used for the rnaseq pipeline, but differs in that it contains additional columns that contain information the pipeline needs to differentiate between sample groups etc.
-- We can use the samplesheet that we used for the rnaseq pipeline, but we need to make a few edits.
+- This means that we can use the samplesheet that we used for the rnaseq pipeline, but we need to make a few edits.
 - We need to add an extra column (or more depending on your comparisons).
 - The column format is as follows to compare between the two groups: